Are You Raising Assholes? Let's Find Out. . .

 Parents risk their kids' future by wanting to be friendly instead of stern with them.

-12/9/20243 min read
+12/9/20244 min read

 Misbehavior often presents itself as cute or funny, especially at a young age.
 A spontaneous outburst at dinner or a defiant retort may elicit laughter rather than correction.
 It is easy to dismiss these moments as mere expressions of individuality, but I have come to realize that they are, in fact, telltale signs of deeper behavioral patterns.
 The fleeting amusement derived from these antics can cloud clarity about the importance of proper conduct.
 Such indulgence in unruly behavior fosters an environment where disrespect is normalized, and the repercussions of such tolerance become more apparent as children grow.

-One of the most critical aspects of parenting involves setting boundaries.
-When I observe my child interrupting adults, rolling their eyes, or using unsavory language, I am faced with two choices: to correct the behavior or laugh it off as innocence.
-In moments of weakness, I have succumbed to the allure of humor, thinking, “Oh, they’re just being funny!”
+Anyways, you're faced with two choices: correct the behavior or laugh it off as innocence.
+In moments of weakness, one may succumb to the allure of humor, thinking, “Oh, they’re just being funny!”
 The immediate gratification of laughter, however, can lead to long-term consequences.
-Normalizing these actions might suggest to my child that such behavior is acceptable and that respect for others is secondary to their whims.
+Normalizing these actions might suggest to your child that such behavior is acceptable and that respect for others is secondary to their whims.

-When presented with the slightest glimpse of a bad influence, it's up to me to step in to discourage those kinds of associations.
+When presented with the slightest glimpse of a bad influence, it's up to YOU to step in to discourage those kinds of associations.
 Giving rewarding incentives for keeping good grades is one thing, but to step up and be the "attitude adjuster" and teaching what isn't taught in classrooms is where your parenting is crucial.
 There is no other way.
 YOU ARE NOT THEIR FRIEND, YOU ARE THEIR GUARDIAN, BENEFACTOR AND DISCIPLINARY INSTRUCTOR!
 This is what it takes to be a parent.
 It's been proven that without these foundations your children WILL grow into inconsiderate, shallow, useless, and deplorable adults.

 Get In Touch: